Halifax, Nova Scotia: Road

 The urban core is linked by the Angus L. Macdonald and A. Murray MacKay suspension bridges, as well as the network of 100-series highways which function as expressways.
-The Armdale traffic circle is an infamous choke point for vehicle movement in the western part of the urban core, especially at rush hour.

 Public transit

 Public transit is provided by Halifax Transit, which operates standard bus routes, regional express bus routes, as well as the pedestrian-only Halifax-Dartmouth Ferry Service.
 Established in 1752, the municipality's ferry service is the oldest continuously running salt water ferry service in North America.

 Rail

 The Halifax Port Authority's various shipping terminals constitute the eastern terminus of Canadian National Railway's transcontinental network.
 Via Rail Canada provides overnight passenger rail service from the Halifax Railway Station three days a week to Montreal with the Ocean, a train equipped with sleeper cars that stops in major centres along the way, such as Moncton.
 The Halifax Railway Station also serves as the terminus for Maritime Bus, which serves destinations across the Maritimes.